davidjoy/frontend-platform/docs/decisions/0007-javascript-file-configuration.rst

 - It makes it very difficult to supply array and object configuration variables, and unreasonable to supply class or function config since we'd have to ``eval()`` them.

-Related to all this, frontend-platform has long hand the ability to replace the implementations of its analytics, auth, and logging services, but no way to actually *configure* the app with a new implementation.
+Related to all this, frontend-platform has long had the ability to replace the implementations of its analytics, auth, and logging services, but no way to actually *configure* the app with a new implementation.
 Because of the above limitations, there's no reasonable way to configure a JavaScript class via environment variables.